-As an 2030 Leader, you are part of a powerful collective of global citizens, playing a bigger game to make a difference in the world.
-Every single dollar you raise will empower women to end hunger and poverty.
+As a Business Chicks India 2019 participant, you are a part of a powerful collective of global citizens, playing a bigger game to make a difference in the world.
+Funds raised will go towards The Hunger Projects global programs in education, health, food security and female empowerment.